-A late period is not always a sign of pregnancy and can occur with many situations, like increased stress, hormonal changes or even excessive consumption of caffeine or alcohol.
+A delay in your period is not always a sign of pregnancy and can occur with many situations, like increased stress, hormonal changes or even excessive consumption of caffeine or alcohol.
 Some women may also have a late period with intense physical activity, restrictive diets, or with improper birth control use.

 Generally, this delay can last from a few days to 1 or 2 months.
 You should see your doctor if you are not pregnant and your period continues to be delayed for more than 3 months, as the cause should be identified and treated.